-- (1) This Code of Conduct outlines some general standards and employees must ensure that they are aware of any other rules that apply to their profession, position and workplace. - (2) Employees must familiarise themselves with and observe the requirements of the Council's Standing Orders, Financial Regulations, Computer Security Policy, Internet & email Policy, Harassment and Bulling at Work Policy and other policies, procedures, protocols, rules and guidance documents applicable to them and to their post. - (3) Any breach of this Code of Conduct may be regarded as a disciplinary offence.
+- 22.1 This Code of Conduct outlines some general standards and employees must ensure that they are aware of any other rules that apply to their profession, position and workplace.
+Employees must familiarise themselves with and observe the requirements of the Council's Standing Orders, Financial Regulations, Computer Security Policy, Internet & email Policy, Harassment and Bulling at Work Policy and other policies, procedures, protocols, rules and guidance documents applicable to them and to their post. - 22.2 Any breach of this Code of Conduct may be regarded as a disciplinary offence.

-1423.
-Interpretation
+23. Interpretation

-The Chief Executive Officer or Monitoring Officer will provide advice and guidance on the interpretation of this Code.
+HR Service staff will provide advice and guidance on the interpretation of this code.